-Services (open ports) that are required or optional (allowed, but not required) can be specified with the options PortCheckRequired=interface:service list, and/or PortCheckOptional=interface:service list.
+Services (open ports) that are required or optional (allowed, but not required) can be specified with the options PortCheckRequired=interface:service list, and/or PortCheckRequired=interface:service list.

 Here, 'interface' should be the IP address of an interface, and 'service list' the comma-separated list of required/optional services.
 Each service must be listed as 'port/protocol' (e.g. 22/tcp) for a non-RPC service, and 'name/protocol' for an RPC service (e.g. portmapper/tcp).
-If an RPC service has no name, but just an RPC program number, then the name must be given as 'RPC_number' (e.g. RPC_100075).